Mountainview Animal Hospital

 Being a veterinarian allows me to meet many wonderful people and their pets.
 I love my patients, even the ones that try to bite me.
 I enjoy being a part of a constantly evolving profession where the daily advances in science allow me to better prevent and heal disease.
 Although I teach students about communication between people, it is the communication with the animals that I value the most.

 I have two cats at home, Little Stinker and Hershey, and one cat who lives at the clinic, Tux.
-I also have a big clumsy Great Dane cross named Coal.
-Those who know me, will often hear me talk of Domino, Findling, Bear and of course Coal.
+I also have two dogs, Reese and Wren.
+Those who know me, will often hear me talk of Domino, Findling, Bear and Coal.
 While they are no longer with us, loving them taught me so much, enriched my life, and telling stories of them keeps them close.

 I began my veterinary journey growing up with a wide variety of pets from dogs to horses to amphibians.
 I was inspired to become a veterinarian after watching my Golden Retriever, Scooter, undergo treatment for cancer at the University of Wisconsin Veterinary Medical Teaching Hospital.
 I received my undergraduate degree in Zoology and Scandinavian Studies in 2001 and my Doctor of Veterinary Medicine in 2005, both from the University of Wisconsin-Madison.
 After graduation I completed a 1 year internship in Small Animal Medicine and Surgery at the Animal Emergency and Critical Care Center in Northbrook, Illinois (now called Blue Pearl Specialty and Emergency Medicine for Pets).
 I have spent the past 7 years working in small animal hospitals in Missouri and the GTA.